OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Dataset

 \section{Dataset}

-To rigorously evaluate the open-world grounding capability of our OpenGround framework, we construct a novel dataset named OpenTarget, based on ScanNet++ \cite{yeshwanthliu2023scannetpp} and Articulate3D \cite{halacheva2024articulate3d}.
-Existing 3DVG benchmarks \cite{chen2020scanrefer, achlioptas2020referit3d} focus on object-level instances with limited category diversity, failing to simulate the open-world scenarios where fine-grained, previously undefined objects (\textit{e.g.}, sink handles, cabinet doors) are pervasive.
-In contrast, OpenTarget introduces objects from Articulate3D that are absent from the object lookup table ($\olt$) built on ScanNet++.
-These fine-grained parts mimic unforeseen objects in open-world scenarios, providing a realistic benchmark for open-world grounding.
-OpenTarget provides totally 7,724 object-pairs for segments in Articulate3D, across 120 class labels - 50 object classes and 70 part classes.
-We outline the dataset construction below and statistics in the \textbf{Appendix}.
+To evaluate the open-world grounding capability of OpenGround, we construct a novel dataset named OpenTarget to \textbf{mimic} open-world settings, based on ScanNet++ \cite{yeshwanthliu2023scannetpp} and Articulate3D \cite{halacheva2024articulate3d}.
+Existing 3DVG benchmarks \cite{chen2020scanrefer, achlioptas2020referit3d} focus on object-level instances with limited category diversity, failing to simulate the open-world scenarios where fine-grained, undefined objects (\eg, sink handles, cabinet doors) are pervasive.
+In contrast, OpenTarget introduces objects from Articulate3D absent in the $\olt$ built on ScanNet++.
+These fine-grained parts \textbf{mimic} unforeseen objects in open-world scenarios, providing a benchmark for open-world grounding.
+OpenTarget provides totally 7,724 object-pairs for segments in Articulate3D, across 50 object classes and 70 part classes.
+We outline the dataset construction and partial statistics below and details in \textbf{Appendix}.

-\paragraph{Annotation.} As illustrated in \cref{fig:data_collection_pipeline}, we adopt a progressive VLM-based strategy for annotaion, involving three stages: Label Hierarchy, Annotation Perspective Selection, and VLM Annotation.
-First, we utilize the hierarchical labels from Articulate3D (\textit{e.g.}, cabinet$\rightarrow$drawer$\rightarrow$handle), starting from top-level objects in subsequent processes.
+\paragraph{Annotation.} As illustrated in \cref{fig:data_collection_pipeline}, we adopt a progressive VLM-based strategy for annotation, involving three stages: Label Hierarchy, Annotation Perspective Selection, and VLM Annotation.
+First, we utilize the hierarchical labels from Articulate3D (\eg, cabinet$\rightarrow$drawer$\rightarrow$handle), starting from top-level objects in subsequent processes.
 Second, we collect the target and its distractors, and select suitable perspectives for each.
-Third, we prompt VLMs with these perspectives and labels to generate discriminative descriptions that distinguish the target from distractors.
-For child objects, we repeat the process with parent object annotations as contextual references, ensuring progressively detailed and discriminative descriptions.
+Third, we prompt VLMs with these perspectives and labels to generate queries that distinguish the target from distractors.
+For child objects, we repeat the process with parent object annotations as contextual references, ensuring progressively detailed and discriminative queries.

 \paragraph{Verification.} We employ a two-stage quality verification process, combining automatic filtering and manual refinement.
 First, for objects with the same label, we use multiple VLMs to vote on object-query pairs (via selected perspectives and object IDs), retaining only majority-approved pairs to manual review.
 Subsequently, human annotators verify these pairs, with the ability to mark them as ``unidentifiable'' or revise queries, ensuring high dataset quality.